SpenceKonde/megaTinyCore/megaavr/extras/Tuning.md

 For comparison, 0/1-series typically work at 32 @ 5v with external clock, and 2-series may be stable into the mid 30's with an external clock.

 The middle 6 options can be achieved by most parts.
 Not all parts can make it all the way to their maximum tuning value before the chip becomes unstable; generally, they make it to 32 MHz at 5V at room temperature, but begin failing dramatically just above that; some conk out a little earlier.
-I would not recommend running these at more than 20 MHz where a failure would result in any inconvenience, and would not run anything where failure wuold be even a nuisance at over 25 MHz.
-It's worth noting that 24 MHz is a particularly useful frequency, as that is 3x the classic AVR internal oscillator speed, 1.5x what classic AVRs are most often run at from crystal, and the top rated speed for the Dx-series parts (though they can also be run a higher than rated speed.
-Significantly so, actually....), and code written for 24 MHz Dx-series would run at that same speed on an overclocked tinyAVR at 24 MHz.
+I would not recommend running these at more than 20 MHz where a failure would result in any inconvenience, and would not run anything where failure would be even a nuisance at over 25 MHz.
+It's worth noting that 24 MHz is a particularly useful frequency, as that is 3x the classic AVR internal oscillator speed, 1.5x what classic AVRs are most often run at from crystal, and the top rated speed for the Dx-series parts (though they can also be run higher than rated speed.
+Actually, they have more margin for overclocking than these parts do in both absolute and relative terms), and code written for 24 MHz Dx-series would run at that same speed on an overclocked tinyAVR at 24 MHz.
 Assuming it was stable of course

 *Yes, this ALSO means that the 16-MHz-center oscillator can be tuned to 20 MHz and the other way around.* No, they don't just load different calibration constants in for the two, they each have 64 or 128 values, "centered" around their respective frequencies, which overlap (and no, I checked, it's not a single list of frequency options with some offset - I checked).
 Not only that, sometimes the other oscillator has a calibration value that's closer to a target frequency (eg, the 16 MHz oscillator tuned up to 20 MHz gets closer to 20 than any setting on the 20 MHz oscillator does).
 I am sure there is a logical reason for this design.
 I cannot imagine what it is.